NixOS/rfcs/rfcs/0148-pipe-operator.md

 A new operator `|>` is introduced into the Nix language.
 It is defined as function application with the order of arguments swapped: `f a` = `a |> f`.
-It is left-associative and has a binding strength one weaker than function application:
+It is left-associative and has a binding strength weaker than function application:
 `a |> f |> g b |> h` = `h ((g b) (f a))`.

 ## `builtins.pipe`